 Is it possible to get pregnant from anal sex?

 It’s very unlikely, but you can get pregnant from anal sex.
 The sperm may travel from the anus to the vagina.
 This may be caused by ejaculation near the vagina.
 Or you or your partner may get semen or pre-ejaculate on your fingers and then touch the vagina.
-If the woman’s ovulating, this sperm may fertilize the egg.
+If you're ovulating, this sperm may fertilize the egg.
 To prevent pregnancy, use a condom.
 It also protects against sexually transmitted diseases (STDs).
 You’re more likely to get an STD from anal than vaginal sex.

 Will I get pregnant from oral sex?

 You won’t get pregnant from oral sex by itself.
 Sperm must enter the vagina to fertilize an egg.
-If the man ejaculates near the vagina or puts their erect penis near your vagina, there’s a risk of pregnancy.
+If your partner ejaculates near the vagina or puts their erect penis near your vagina, there’s a risk of pregnancy.
 You can also spread sperm by touching semen or pre-ejaculate and then touching the vagina.
 STDs are spread through oral sex, so it’s smart to use a condom.

 Is there a chance I can get pregnant from swallowing semen?